GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 It seems safe and appropriate to filter all of these out by adding `gp.` to the begins list.

+### Begins with `idp`
+- 28 records, all but 2 of which begin with `idp.` or `idp-`.
+- Filtering those 26 should be good for now.

 ### Contains `preprod`
 - There's 74 records.
 - Looking through them, I think all can and should be filtered.
 - I'm going to begin by adding `preprod` to both ignore lists, which will get mosts.
 But will need to come back to look for edge cases that have the string buried within the url.

+### Contains `sandbox`
+- There's 47 records.
+- It's a bit of a mess.
+- To begin with, adding `sandbox` to begins and contains list.

 ### Contains `sharepoint`